 - commodity purchasing from a catalogue,

-- and support for custom sourcing (ie RFx).
+- support for custom sourcing (ie RFx).

 - different currencies and languages

-In addition to being easy for employees to use, the procurement technology should also allow Procurement to establish and control suppliers and spending related to these suppliers.
+In addition to being easy for employees to use, the procurement technology should also allow Procurement and Marketing to establish and control suppliers and spending related to these suppliers.
 The platform should be vendor neutral and should be capable of controlling costs at all the levels of the process from sourcing to procurement through to invoicing.

-Users, suppliers and procurement experts collaborate in the cloud to improve spend visibility and control, achieve cost savings and efficiencies and to reduce risk and waste.
+Marketing users, suppliers and procurement experts collaborate in the cloud to improve spend visibility and control, achieve cost savings and efficiencies and to reduce risk and waste.
 See how you could improve the efficiency of your promotional products purchasing.

-Read more about the Claritum spend management solution
+Read more about the Claritum cloud solution

-Take a look at some Case Studies involving promotional product spend automation
+Take a look at some Case Studies involving promotional product spend